Shop RNIB Donate now

 Corneal dystrophies

-Corneal dystrophies are a rare group of genetic conditions which cause changes to the cornea without any inflammation, infection, or other eye disease.
+Corneal dystrophies are a rare group of genetic conditions.
+They cause changes to the cornea without inflammation, infection, or any other eye disease being present.

-Abnormal material accumulates in the cornea affecting the clarity (transparency) of your cornea.
-They usually involve both eyes.
+Abnormal material builds up in the cornea affecting the clarity (transparency) of your cornea.
+Corneal dystrophies usually involve both eyes.

-Although corneal dystrophies often get worse over time, normally this happens very slowly.
-Many corneal dystrophies develop so slowly that they may never get to a point where they affect your vision.
+Although corneal dystrophies often get worse over time, this usually happens very slowly.
+Many corneal dystrophies develop so slowly that they may never affect your vision.

 This page contains a summary of our information on corneal dystrophies.
 To read our full information, download our factsheet: